davidmreed/davidmreed.github.io/_posts/2018-07-09-fix15-convert-salesforce-ids-csv.md

 ---
 layout: post
-title: `fix15` - A New Tool to Support Data Loads and ETLs
+title: "fix15 - A New Tool to Support Data Loads and ETLs"
 ---

 I've released a new Python tool, [`fix15`](https://github.com/davidmreed/fix15).
 This tool aims to simplify Salesforce data-load and ETL workflows by seamlessly converting 15-character Id values to their corresponding 18-character Ids in CSV data.